core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Subscribe {#subscribe}

-A client can subscribe to a "topic-data" by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates {{RFC7641}}.
+A client can subscribe to a topic-data resource by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates {{RFC7641}}.

-On success, the server hosting the "topic-data" resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
+On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
 Otherwise, if no Observe Option is present the client should assume that the subscription was not successful.

 If the topic is not yet in the fully created state (see {{topic-lifecycle}}) the broker MUST return a response code 4.04 (Not Found).